evisdrenova/axon/readme.md

 10. update dark mode styling
 11. name of convo is just a sumamrize version of the prompt
 12. convo branching should show parent child like a tree
+13. should be able to update a .zshrc config and pipe questions to axon